(page last reviewed 7 Oct 2022)

-In all cases, Faculties and Departments should discuss new courses with their EQPO liaison officer at the earliest possible point.
+Faculties and Departments are encouraged to discuss the development of new courses with their EQPO liaison officer at the earliest possible opportunity.

 For new postgraduate research courses, please contact the Postgraduate Research Team in the first instance for advice, a new course form and information about the approval process.

 All new taught courses which will lead to a qualification or award of the University (including sub-degree awards) and will be included in Statutes and Ordinances, must be formally approved by the Academic Standards and Enhancement Committee before they can be advertised.
-Some courses will require approval by General Board’s Education Committee or General Board: your EQPO liaison officer will advise.
+New triposes or awards new to the University may require approval by the General Board or its Education Committee: your EQPO liaison officer will advise.

 Faculties and Departments must provide evidence of consultation with academic experts who are external to the University (such as External Examiners), with their students and (for matriculated undergraduate courses) with Colleges (for a new course in a cognate subject area, this may be with existing Directors of Studies; for entirely new subjects, this may be with the Senior Tutors’ Education Committee in the first instance: EQPO will advise).